JavascriptDon/QR-Code-Generator/README.md

 ## QR Code Generator

-A simple and fast QR Code Generator built with HTML, CSS, JavaScript, and Vite.

-Users can enter any text or URL and instantly generate a QR code rendered on a <canvas> element using the qrcode npm package.

 *What is a QR Code?*

 A QR code is just a grid of black and white squares (called modules) that encode data using a specific set of rules.